 Your XDR Journey

 If you are a medium to high mature cybersecurity organization, the question comes how and when.
 Most organizations using an Endpoint Detection and Response (EDR) solution are likely quite ready to embrace the XDR capabilities since their efforts are already investigating and resolving endpoint threats.
 It’s time to expand this effort gaining better understanding of the adversary’s movement across the entire infrastructure.
-If you are using McAfee MVISION EDR you are already using a solution with XDR capabilities since it digests SIEM data from McAfee ESM or Splunk (which means it goes beyond the endpoint, a key XDR requirement.)
+If you are using MVISION EDR you are already using a solution with XDR capabilities since it digests SIEM data from McAfee Enterprise ESM or Splunk (which means it goes beyond the endpoint, a key XDR requirement.)
+Check out the latest award MVISION XDR received amongst the many recognitions.

 Hope this blog removed the jargon and fog around XDR and offers actionable considerations for your organization to boost their SOC efforts.
-Don’t miss the XDR session at our MPOWER conference; Embrace the X-factor: Where to Start Your XDR Journey.
+Start your XDR journey here.

 About the Author